 \subsection{Discussion}

 When we review the cumulative results of our approach, we note several interesting observations.
-First, the performance of our meta-learned AFs is exceptional and compares very well to conventional optimizers across all tasks.
-Second, the performance difference between our meta-learned AFs and conventional AFs is larger for tasks that are traditionally more difficult to model by humans including AEC double-talk, AEC path changes, and diffuse interference cancellation.
+First, the performance of our meta-learned AFs is strong and compares favorably to conventional optimizers across all tasks.
+Second, the performance difference between our meta-learned AFs and conventional AFs is larger for tasks that are traditionally more difficult to model by humans including AEC double-talk, AEC path changes, and directional interference cancellation.
 Third, we found that we could use a single configuration of our method for all five tasks, which significantly reduced our development time.
 This suggests that our learned AFs are a viable replacement of human-derived AFs for a variety of audio signal processing tasks and are most valuable for complex AF tasks that typically require more human engineering effort.

-When we reflect on how our learned optimizers are able to achieve this success, we note two main likely reasons.
+When we reflect on how our learned optimizers are able to achieve this success, we note two core reasons.
 First, and most obvious, our meta-learned AFs are \emph{data-driven} and trained on a particular class of signals~(e.g. speech, directional noise, etc).
-Thus, Meta-AF is limited by the capacity of our optimizer network and not signal modeling skill.
-Second, by framing AF development as a meta-learning problem, we effectively distill knowledge of our meta loss (e.g. our frame accumulated) into the AF loss and corresponding learned update rules, thus enabling us to learn AFs which optimize objectives that would be very difficult~(e.g. our frame accumulated) or even impossible to develop manually~(e.g. supervised losses, STOI, SISDR, etc).
+Thus, Meta-AF is limited by the capacity of our optimizer network and training data and not signal modeling skill.
+Second, by framing AF development as a meta-learning problem, we effectively distill knowledge of our meta loss into the AF loss and corresponding learned update rules, thus enabling us to learn AFs which optimize objectives that would be very difficult~(e.g. our frame accumulated) or even impossible to develop manually~(e.g. supervised losses, STOI, SI-SDR, etc).